Catholic Church in Canada: First Catholics in Canada

-Catholicism arrived in the territory later known as Canada in 1000, with the landing at L'Anse aux Meadows by Leif Ericson (whose mother had converted and brought Catholicism to what became the Diocese of Garðar, Greenland), his sister and at least two brothers, according to the Vinland Sagas.
-Beginning in 1013, Norway (presumably also intended to include all her colonies, like Orkney, as later under Denmark-Norway), came into personal union with the Kingdom of England, in the rule of Sweyn Forkbeard.

-In 1497, when John Cabot landed on the same island of Newfoundland on the Avalon Peninsula, he raised the Venetian and Papal banners and claimed the land for his sponsor King Henry VII of England, while recognizing the religious authority of the Catholic Church.
+In 1497, when John Cabot landed on the island of Newfoundland on the Avalon Peninsula, he raised the Venetian and Papal banners and claimed the land for his sponsor King Henry VII of England, while recognizing the religious authority of the Catholic Church.
 A letter of John Day states that Cabot landed on 24 June 1497 and "he landed at only one spot of the mainland, near the place where land was first sighted, and they disembarked there with a crucifix and raised banners with the arms of the Holy Father and those of the King of England".

-In 1608, Samuel de Champlain founded the first Catholic colony in Quebec City.
+On his third voyage in 1498, he may have been accompanied by Father Giovanni Antonio de Carbonariis, who may have established a missionary church at Carbonear on the Avalon Peninsula.

 Missionary work among Indigenous peoples began in the early 1610s as a stipulated condition to the colonization projects of the King of France.
 Historian Robert Choquette credits secular priest Jessé Fleché as the first to perform dozens of baptisms on Indigenous peoples, which impacted the religious landscape of Mi'kma'ki.
 Jessé Fleché's ministry was criticized by Jesuits who believed Fleché erred in baptizing neophytes without teaching them the Catholic faith beforehand.
 In 1611, the Society of Jesus started its missionary work in Acadia.
 Unlike their predecessor, the Jesuits began their work on Mi'kma'ki by learning the local language and living alongside the Mi'kmaq in order to instruct and convert them to Catholicism.

 In 1620, George Calvert, 1st Baron Baltimore purchased a tract of land in Newfoundland from Sir William Vaughan and established a colony, calling it Avalon, after the legendary spot where Christianity was introduced to Britain.
 In 1627 Calvert brought two Catholic priests to Avalon.
 This was the first continuous Catholic ministry in British North America.
 Despite the severe religious conflicts of the period, Calvert secured the right of Catholics to practice their religion unimpeded in Newfoundland, and embraced the novel principle of religious tolerance, which he wrote into the Charter of Avalon and the later Charter of Maryland.
 The Colony of Avalon was thus the first North American jurisdiction to practice religious tolerance.